Quest for Quality Prize Overview

-The Quest for Quality Prize is administered by the Health Research and Educational Trust.
+The Quest for Quality Prize is administered by the Health Research & Educational Trust.

-The goals of The American Hospital Association-McKesson Quest for Quality Prize are to raise awareness of the need for a hospital-wide commitment to highly reliable, exceptional quality, patient-centered care; reward successful efforts to develop and promote a systems-based approach toward improvements in quality of care; inspire hospitals to be leaders in improving the health of their communities while enhancing outcomes and the experience of care for patients and reducing per capita cost of care; and communicate successful programs and strategies to the hospital field.
+The goals of The American Hospital Association-McKesson Quest for Quality Prize are to raise awareness of the need for a hospital-wide commitment to highly reliable, exceptional quality, safe, patient-centered care; reward successful efforts to develop and promote a systems-based approach toward improvements in quality of care; inspire hospitals to be leaders in improving the health of their communities while enhancing outcomes and the experience of care for patients and reducing per capita cost of care; and communicate successful programs and strategies to the hospital field.

 For 2015, one winning hospital will receive $75,000; up to two finalists will receive $12,500 each.
 Other site-visited organizations (up to four) may be named Citation of Merit honorees.
 All U.S. hospitals are eligible for the AHA-McKesson Quest for Quality Prize.

 The prize honors hospitals that

-have committed in a systematic manner to achieving the Institute of Medicine's six quality aims--safety, patient [and family]-centeredness, effectiveness, efficiency, timeliness, and equity;
+have committed in a systematic manner and can document achievements in the Institute of Medicine's six quality aims--safety, patient [and family]-centeredness, effectiveness, efficiency, timeliness, and equity;

 provide replicable models and approaches for the hospital field.